 As part of the inspection, the inspector met with residents and staff members.
 The inspector observed practices and reviewed documentation such as personal plans, medical records, accident logs, policies and procedures.
-The inspector also reviewed questionnaires submitted to the Authority's Regulation Directorate.
+The inspector also reviewed questionnaires submitted by residents and families to the Authority's Regulation Directorate.